-On behalf of the Rural County Representatives of California (RCRC), California State Association of Counties (CSAC), and League of California Cities (CalCities), we support your Senate Bill 410, regarding electrical interconnection and suggest a few minor amendments to ensure the bill addresses the diversity of distribution system needs.
+On behalf of the Rural County Representatives of California (RCRC), we support your Senate Bill 410, regarding electrical interconnection and suggest a few minor amendments to ensure the bill addresses the diversity of distribution system needs.
+RCRC is an association of forty rural California counties and the RCRC Board of Directors is comprised of elected supervisors from each of those member counties.